manojsamanta/stripe-single-product/README.md

 We wrote functions "SingleProduct.Payment.subscribe" and "SingleProduct.Payment.unsubscribe" to toggle the roles between "guest" and "customer" based on Stripe payments.
 These functions are invoked by the Payment controller that interacts with Stripe.

+### Redirection

-Additionally, we created authorization logic so that the customer, after payment, goes back to the link he intended to see (Still needs to be done).
+Additionally, we created authorization logic so that the customer, after payment, goes back to the link he intended to see.
+This is done by passing a hidden parameter to the payment form (not Stripe part).
+That hidden parameter comes back to the "create" function after payment and can be used to create redirection.

 ### Authorization Setup

 The function "authorize" contains various permissions for "admin", "guest" and "customer".
+Only the "show" function needs to adjust to different kinds of users.
+The others are only used by "admin".

 ## Default Instructions